-NOTE: If you prefer to use a pre-packaged spice blend, you are welcome to.
+Note: If you prefer to use a pre-packaged spice blend, you are welcome to.

 8. Using a small spice grinder, coffee grinder or a mortar & pestle, grind or pound these five spices to a semi fine or fine powder.
 Keep aside.

-Making Kadala Curry
+Make Kadala Curry

 9. Heat 2 tablespoons of coconut oil in a pan.
 Coconut oil gives a really good flavor but if you don’t have it on hand then feel free to use any neutral-tasting oil.

 10. Add ½ teaspoon of mustard seeds and let them crackle.

 11. Add ⅓ cup chopped pearl onions or shallots.
 Stir and sauté for a minute.

 12. Add 1 teaspoon chopped ginger, 1 teaspoon chopped green chilies, and 10 to 12 curry leaves.
 Sauté till the shallots turn translucent or light golden.

 13. Add 1 teaspoon red chili powder, 1 teaspoon coriander powder, ¼ teaspoon black pepper powder and the entirety of the ground Kerala garam masala.